ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab004.md

 The anonymous callback function is invoked at the frequency that the Sensor class is configured to read data from the photoresistor (every 25ms by default).
 The scope of the callback function is the Sensor object (the photoresistor in this case), meaning <code>this.value</code> is the value of voltage being read on pin _A0_.

 Your goal is to create an application that increases the LED brightness as the ambient room light decreases.
-The __scale(0, 255)__ function call will result in the value being read from pin _A0_ - which has a value range of 0-1023 - to be scaled down to a value range of 0-255.
+The __scale(0, 255)__ function call will result in the value being read from pin _A0_ (Johnny-Five normalizes analog inputs to a range of 0-1023) to be scaled down to a value range of 0-255.
 The LED has a value range of 0-255, which means that the scaling matches the value range for the PWM output.

 The final step is to set the value of the _OUTPUT_ pin to a brightness value.
 In [Lab 02](../02/) you used <code>digitalWrite()</code> to set the OUTPUT pin to either HIGH or LOW (1 or 0).
 Since you defined the LED OUTPUT pin as a PWM pin you will use <code>analogWrite()</code> instead, which will tell the board to simulate an analog device using PWM.
 For debugging purposes you can also add a <code>console.log()</code> call.
 Add the following code where the <code>TODO: Write a value to the LED output pin</code> comment is.